Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/bigquery-configs.md

 BigQuery DataFrames can execute pandas and scikit-learn.
 There's no need to manage infrastructure and leverages BigQuery-distributed query engines.
 It's great for analysts, data scientists, and machine learning engineers who want to manipulate big data using a pandas-like syntax.

-**Note:** BigQuery DataFrames is executed on a default Colab runtime.
+**Note:** BigQuery DataFrames run on Google Colab's default runtime.
 If no `default` runtime template is available, the adapter will automatically create one for you and mark it `default` for next time usage (assuming it has the right permissions).

 **BigQuery DataFrames setup:**